 Both he and his family understand that I need time to answer emails, jump on coaching calls, and work on freelance writing projects.

-However, this is only understand because I’ve had honest conversations about the fact that I’m the breadwinner and need to provide for us.
+However, this is only understood because I’ve had honest conversations about the fact that I’m the breadwinner and need to provide for us.

 One of the best things about being an online business owner is that you can work from anywhere and take your business with you as you travel.

-Use this checklist below and these tips to create your mobile office and start being productive from anywhere!
+Use this checklist and tips to create your mobile office and start being productive from anywhere.